 It’s easier to save if you have a clear goal for your down payment.
 Look at houses in your price range and talk to real estate agents to get an estimate of how much money you’re looking at for a down payment.

 - Lenders tend to ask for 20% as a down payment.
-However, you may be able to obtain a house with a smaller or bigger down payment.
+However, you may be able to obtain a house with a smaller or bigger down payment so calls for inspectors quickly.
 By having a bigger down payment, your mortgage will be smaller.
+Go to agneshorna

 Use traditional savings accounts.

 A traditional savings account at a bank has both advantages and disadvantages.